turing-rlgym/public-test-data/README.md

 # public-test-data

-This repo contains only test data which will be publicly accessed and that will be helpful for verifications of the gym.
+This repository contains only public test data, intended to support verification processes for the gym.